george-pov/YTSkedy/docs/api/operations/platform-publication-cleanup.md

 - For target mismatch, restore the platform's site URL to the site that created the post, retry cleanup, then change the platform to the new site if needed.
-- If the event is no longer future, clean up the post in WordPress manually and leave the YTSkedy row as historical state until a reconciliation tool exists.
+- If the event is no longer future, clean up the post in WordPress manually and leave the YTSkedy row as historical state.

 ## Target Mismatch